The DAWN Program

 The program’s focus is to improve the safety, confidence, and community connectedness of abused women (and their children), thus improving their mental health and their ability to manage their lives, their children and their capacity to contribute to the community.
 The program is designed to increase community engagement by strengthening ties between vulnerable women, trained volunteers, and local support networks.

 The Federal Government Office for Women provided the funding and a Steering Committee guided DAWN through its first twelve months.
-Nine years later, there is a culture that guides and protects both the clients and the program in general, and DAWN has always been governed by a strong clinical focus and clear clinical goals and boundaries.
-DAWN sits under the umbrella of Doncare’s Domestic Violence Assessment & Support (DVAS) program.
+Ten years later, there is a culture that guides and protects both the clients and the program in general, and DAWN has always been governed by a strong clinical focus and clear clinical goals and boundaries.
+DAWN sits under the umbrella of Doncare’s Family Violence Prevention and Recovery program.
 Women can also attend psycho-educational support groups, be linked with a Doncare counsellor, and be offered practical and financial assistance through the Emergency Relief Program.

 In summary, the DAWN Program aims to:

 - Provide mentoring support through regular visits and other contact